astralfrontier/peppermile.org/src/grand-adventure.md

 **Once the action is resolved, you get dice back**.
 Count up the total number of stars on all Words in the Action.
-You can take back up to that many dice, but no more.
+You can recover up to that many dice, but no more.
-You can place the dice you get back into any Pool you want.
+You can recover dice into any Pool you want.
-You cannot put more dice into a Pool than its maximum size.
+You cannot recover more dice in a Pool than its maximum size.

 For example, Tana's "Attack" word has one star (&#9734;).
-When she rolls her two dice earlier, she can take one back.
+When she rolls her two dice earlier, she can recover one.
 She places it back into her Courage Pool.
-She could have placed it into her Resolve Pool, if it wasn't full.
+Since her Resolve Pool is at maximum, she can't recover to that Pool.

 **The MC can offer you one or more Twists**.
 If you are unable or unwilling to pay dice from your own Pools,